 We all want guaranteed results quickly, but when does that ever happen!
-Firstly there is no guarantee your dog will benefit, and alternative treatments are typically slower to act, as it takes time for a body to heal itself.
+Firstly there is no guarantee your dog will benefit, and alternative treatments are typically slower to act as it takes time for a body to heal itself.

 I did come across these statistics you may find helpful and encouraging: